Published on

 See document

-The public health crisis reminds us of the importance of food autonomy.
-The closing of our borders and trade bottlenecks for certain products have made us realize just how essential it is to be able to produce and process here at home a greater portion of what we consume.
-And one way to achieve this is to minimize the distances travelled by our food.
-This is well within our means.
+The public health crisis reminded us of the importance of food autonomy.
+The closing of borders and the trade bottlenecks for certain products made us realize just how essential it is to be able to produce and process here at home a greater portion of what we consume.